Getting alcohol or drug addiction treatment help, that meets your needs near Birchgrove can be challenging...but help *is* available.

 What Aspects Of Addiction Treatment Are Now Outdated, That I Should Watch Out For?

 - Treatment programmes skewed to the extreme, in favour strictly of only one form of spiritual approach or outlook on recovery.
-The majority of rehab clinics favour a broader approach which takes into account all routes to recovery and don’t insist that religious adherence is required.
+Clinics now tend not to insist on the religious determinism aspect of recovery from addiction, and favour a broader approach to treatment which incorporates a holistic outlook to rehab treatment.

 (ii) Overconfidence following a few therapeutic gains made, early in the process.
 Believing that one or two individual insights is equal to lasting recovery.

 (iii) An increased risk of relapse because of inadequate preparedness for any trigger situations which may come into play when the treatment has concluded, and without necessary support to deal with these situations.

 A few specifics often lie underneath potential relapses after completing rehab:

 (i) You didn't follow through on aftercare supports provided.

 (ii) You were't able to understand enough about your own personal alcohol or drug triggers, during treatment.